fred-ai-security/ai-security-assurance-labs/model-supply-chain/sbom-generation-and-verification.md

 ---

-## ✅ Conclusion

-This module demonstrates a professional, governance-grade approach to AI model SBOM generation and verification.
-It ensures component transparency, detects hidden risks, and strengthens AI supply-chain security by aligning with modern compliance frameworks such as NIST AI RMF, ISO 42001, and EO 14028.

----
+SBOM generation and verification provide a governance-aligned mechanism for documenting model contents, identifying potential risks, and ensuring transparency across the AI supply-chain.